Margaret Crang: Spanish Civil War controversy

 In 1936, Margaret Crang attended the World Peace Conference in Brussels as a representative of Alberta's League Against War and Fascism.
 More than 5,000 representatives from 32 countries attended this conference.
-Representatives came from a variety of groups such as women's clubs, trade unions, veteran and youth groups.
-The goal of the conference was to discuss the recent Spanish Civil War conflict.
+Representatives came from a variety of groups including women's clubs, trade unions, veteran and youth groups.
+The goal of the conference was to discuss the Spanish Civil War just beginning at that time.

-After attending the conference, Crang and others secretly traveled to Spain, which was undergoing a civil war.
+After attending the conference, Crang and others secretly traveled to war-torn Spainr.
 Crang wanted to see the effects of fascism in Spain and was inspired by the young armed women she saw at the frontlines, the Milicianas.
 These women, as young as 17 years of age, were fighting to preserve the elected republican government against General Francisco Franco's fascist rebels.
 To show her support for the elected government and the Milicianas, Crang "went up to the sandbag barricade and, borrowing a rifle, fired two shots for the government side" (Edmonton Journal).

-Controversy back home in Canada erupted for Crang.
-Many newspapers, including the Toronto Star, The Edmonton Journal, and The Vancouver Sun carried news of her shot and criticized her involvement in the conflict, in which Canada was formally neutral.
+Controversy back home in Canada erupted concerning Crang's action.
+The Toronto Star, The Edmonton Journal, and The Vancouver Sun carried news of her shot and criticized her involvement in the conflict, in which Canada was formally neutral.
 The Edmonton Journal had a front-page article, headlined "Ald.
 Miss Crang Leaves Peace Parley To Fire Shots At Rebels Near Madrid".

 The Toronto Star described Crang's actions as hypocritical because she had gone to Europe to attend a peace conference and then fired a gun at the fascist rebels.
 An article in The Vancouver Sun summarized Crang's actions as "disloyal to Canada" and "cruel and inhuman," which made her "unwomanly".
 Some church groups and conservative Canadians also expressed outrage.

-Crang admitted that the incident lead to her losing support although she did not express regret for her action.
-She later did point out that she had no enemy soldier in sight and that she "wasted two bullets" rather than "shot two bullets".
+Crang later said the incident lead to her losing support although she did not express regret for her action.
+She later pointed out that she had no enemy soldier in sight and that she "wasted two bullets" rather than "shot two bullets".